imperialacm/acm.doc.ic.ac.uk/contents/people/claudia-schulz/index.md

 template: person.jade
 website: http://www.doc.ic.ac.uk/~cis11/
 ---
-Claudia is a second year PhD student working in the field of knowledge representation and reasoning, where her particular focus is on Argumentation Theory.
+Claudia is a third year PhD student working in the field of knowledge representation and reasoning, where her particular focus is on Argumentation Theory.
 As a Teaching Scholar in the Department of Computing, she is gaining teaching experience of all kinds: tutoring,